Garuda Indonesia Logo

 In response to reaching a significant milestone of five million passengers, the company updated its emblem to reflect its achievements and ambitions.
 The new logo was designed to appear more modern and technologically advanced, highlighting the company’s dynamic development and innovative approach.

 The updated logo’s color palette of pleasing blue-green shades symbolizes the company’s professional growth and reliability.
-These colors were chosen deliberately as they are associated with confidence, calm, and stability, important attributes for an airline aiming to strengthen customer trust.
+These colors were chosen deliberately because they are associated with confidence, calm, and stability, which are important attributes for an airline aiming to strengthen customer trust.

-At the center of the new logo, the exotic Garuda bird reappears, crafted from thin line stripes that give it the appearance of having hundreds of wings.
-This element symbolically represents the airline’s vast fleet, consisting of dozens of airplanes that travel to various parts of the world daily.
+At the center of the new logo, the exotic Garuda bird reappears, crafted from thin-line stripes that give it the appearance of hundreds of wings.
+This element symbolically represents the airline’s vast fleet, comprising dozens of aircraft that travel to various parts of the world daily.
 The image of the Garuda, Indonesia’s national bird, plays a key role in reinforcing the company’s national identity.
 This symbol emphasizes the airline’s deep connection with Indonesia and its cultural heritage.

-In Indonesian mythology, the Garuda is associated with protection and prosperity, making it an ideal symbol for an airline that strives to associate itself with a positive and progressive image.
+In Indonesian mythology, the Garuda is associated with protection and prosperity, making it an ideal symbol for an airline seeking a positive, progressive image.

 2009 – today